What Does a Vice President Do?

-One of the main differentials of the role of a VP is that the person who holds the position is also recognized as an officer of the company.
-This designation brings additional authority, responsibility, and accountability the role.
+One of the main differences of the role of a VP is that the person who holds the position is also recognized as an officer of the company.
+This designation brings additional pay, authority, responsibility, and accountability to the role.

 Responsibilities of a Vice President

-- Participating on the president or CEO-led team that creates the organization's overall vision, mission, values, beliefs, and strategic goals.
+One of the main responsibilities is participating on the president or CEO-led team that creates the organization's overall vision, mission, values, beliefs, and strategic goals.
+Other common responsibilities include:

-- Creating, communicating, and implementing the organization’s vision, mission, and overall direction within his or her areas of responsibility such as the finance or HR department.
+- Creating, communicating, and implementing the organization’s vision, mission, and overall direction within his or her areas of responsibility such as the finance department or the HR department.